quadur/foundryvtt-brinkwood/README.md

 This a barebones implementation of Brinkwood its still heavily based on megastrukturs Blades in The Dark and has *waaay* too much leftover/unused logic.
 Be warned, this is not stable and is susceptible to massive overhauls, I will try to implement all changes in a non-game-breaking manner but YOU HAVE BEEN WARNED.

+### v0.5.4
+- [BUG] Mask sheet is now accessible without assigning a character to a player.
+- [x] The biggest annoyance right now are the bonus action scores from the professions/classes - this has to have a new system.
+- - [x] Migrate the old system to the new one
+- [ ] Rebellion record sheet.
+- - [x] Tyranny & Sedition
+- - [x] Aspects
+- - [ ] Moot decisions

 ### v0.5.3
 - Tooltips changed to the "proper" foundry format, all of the actions (char & Mask), exp triggers and other char traits should have a proper tooltip right now.
 - Rolls have been prtialy refactored and Essence roll (for doning of the Mask) is now possible form the Mask sheet using the players assigned character oath Score.